Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Empirical Illustration

 \citet{Cengizetal2019} examine 138 prominent state-level minimum wage increases between 1979 and 2016 using the individual-level NBER-merged Outgoing Rotation Group Earnings Data of the Current Population Survey.
 Their goal is to examine the impact of the policy on the wage distribution around the minimum wage, as illustrated in Figure \ref{fig:Ceng}.
-In order to make the empirical illustration of the CS bounds in the context of this example succinct, we focus on two years, 2010 ($t=0$) and 2015 ($t=1$), and examine the distributional impact of a nontrivial minimum wage increase of \$0.25 or more.\footnote{Note that starting 2009, the federal minimum has been \$7.25, so a minimum wage increase of \$0.25 or more constitutes an increase of more than 3\%.
-This definition of the treatment variable was also used in the empirical illustration in \citet{RothSantanna2021}.} Consistent with Section \ref{sec:structural}, we split our sample depending on the pre-treatment minimum wage.
-We specifically perform our analysis on two subgroups: (1) states with pre-treatment minimum wage below \$8 (Subgroup 1), (2) states with pre-treatment minimum wage above or equal to \$8 (Subgroup 2).
+In order to make the empirical illustration of the multi-period CS bounds succinct, we focus on two pre-treatment periods, 2010 and 2011, and one post-treatment period, 2015, and examine the distributional impact of a nontrivial minimum wage increase of \$0.25 or more.\footnote{Note that starting 2009, the federal minimum has been \$7.25, so a minimum wage increase of \$0.25 or more constitutes an increase of more than 3\%.
+This definition of the treatment variable was also used in the empirical illustration in \citet{RothSantanna2021}.} For the purpose of this empirical illustration, we focus on the subgroup of states that had a pre-treatment minimum wage of \$8 or higher.
+We report the results for the remaining states in Appendix \ref{app:empirical_subgrouplessthan8}.

-Table \ref{tab:Cengizetal2019_summary_statistics} presents the summary statistics for hourly wage of both treatment and control groups before and after the treatment.\footnote{We follow the same data cleaning steps as \citet{Cengizetal2019} before they bin the wage data, including setting hourly wage to zero for unemployed individuals in our sample.
-Since our approach is invariant to monotonic transformations of our outcome, we do not need to deflate it before applying our approach.} For both subgroups, the summary statistics show that the mean and standard deviation is different across treatment and control groups within the same year as well as within groups across time.
+Table \ref{tab:Cengizetal_sumstats_multiT0} presents the summary statistics for hourly wage of both treatment and control groups in all three periods we consider.
+For both subgroups, the summary statistics show that the mean and standard deviation is different across treatment and control groups within the same year as well as within groups before and after the treatment.